flancian/garden/obsidian embeds.md

 - This doesn't work in subnodes.
 - The images should actually be embedded.

-There should probably be a
+There should probably be a setting to enable/disable embeddings; same would apply to tweets and perhaps more generally to agora [[transclusions]].